IOWA OSTEOPATHIC MEDICAL ASSOCIATION

 CME Mandatory Course Requirements – 2004

-WHEREAS, medical knowledge is expanding rapidly, requiring physicians to continuously seek continuing medical education (CME) in all areas of their practice; and the state of Iowa requires physicians who treat children to obtain 2 hours of CME on the subject of child abuse detection and reporting every five years; and the state of Iowa requires physicians treating elderly patients to obtain 2 hours of CME on the subject of elder abuse detection and reporting every five years; and some states have additional specified CME requirements for physicians providing certain services or treating certain patient populations; and the increasing requirements of state mandated CME decreases the amount of time and resources available to physicians to obtain other equally important CME; and each individual physician is in the best position to know which CME courses would be of benefit to his/her patients and practice; now, therefore be it
+WHEREAS, medical knowledge is expanding rapidly, requiring physicians to continuously seek continuing medical education (CME) in all areas of their practice; and the state of Iowa currently requires physicians who provide primary health care to children and adults to periodically obtain CME on the subject of child and dependent adult abuse detection and reporting; and the state of Iowa currently requires physicians who provide primary health care to patients in Iowa to periodically obtain CME on the subject of chronic pain management and end-of-life care; and some states have additional specified CME requirements for physicians providing certain services or treating certain patient populations; and the increasing requirements of state mandated CME decreases the amount of time and resources available to physicians to obtain other equally important CME; and each individual physician is in the best position to know which CME courses would be of benefit to his/her patients and practice; now, therefore be it

-RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) oppose any attempts in the State of Iowa to impose additional specific CME course requirements, and that IOMA forward a similar resolution to the American Osteopathic Association.
+RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) oppose any attempts in the State of Iowa to impose additional specific CME course requirements.

 Complementary and Alternative Medicine – 2011